mendesLet/mendesLet/README.md

 #### Connect ✨

-Check out my work or reach out if you'd like to collaborate
+Check out my work or reach out if you'd like to collaborate: [Linkedin](https://www.linkedin.com/in/let%C3%ADcia-lima-mendes-88124b245/)

 <!---
 mendesLet/mendesLet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.